 Yet these views were breathtaking.
 At that moment I thought it was late afternoon but other campers corrected us.

 In Western Australia, it is 1.5 hours earlier than in NT.
 This way we got extra time to ‘do nothing’, just admire the views.

 FAQ (Frequently Asked Questions)

 Lake Argyle has the world’s largest population of Johnston River Freshwater Crocodiles.
-However these reptiles are timid and considered not dangerous to humans.
+However, these reptiles are timid and considered not dangerous to humans.
 Actually, there is a Lake Argyle Swim event that happens annually.
 If you are unsure about crocodile presence always confirm it upon your arrival.

-Lake Argyle was created artificially by damming of the Ord River.
-This has created a special marine environment that offers now a lot different activities for tourists like: cruising, fishing canoeing and walking.
+Lake Argyle was created artificially by damming the Ord River.
+This has created a special marine environment that offers now a lot of different activities for tourists like cruising, fishing canoeing, and walking.

-There are numerous walks around the Lake Argyle village.
+There are numerous walks around Lake Argyle village.
 Local staff constantly work on putting more bushland trails to explore the rugged landscape of Lake Argyle.
 It is best to check for the current walking map with the village staff upon your arrival.